willfriel1028/MarchMadness_Analytics_Report/output_walkthrough.md

 ADJUSTED TEMPO
 Arizona:     69.93    Oregon:      67.67
-Suggestion: Look at the teams' respective Impact Scores
 _______________________________________________
 ```
-This section displays each team's adjusted tempo, as well as whether these teams' impact or efficiency scores should be analyzed.
+This section displays each team's adjusted tempo

-*For more information about impact/efficiency scores and factoring tempo into matchups, check impact_vs_efficiency.md*

 **Matchup-specific insights**

 Both teams play at a similar pace - tempo will likely not be a major factor in this game.

-We should prioritize looking at impact scores for the rest of the output.

 **Overall insights**

 Tempo alone will not tell you too much generally unless there is a significant gap between tempos (think >10 difference).
 It is then up to the user to determine which team, if any, will dominate the tempo in that matchup.

 ```
 _______________________________________________